- Need To Talk With Your School Counselor?

 CJSF is the middle school version of the California Scholarship Federation (CSF) in high school.
 Students can join CSF by meeting the academic criteria each semester and applying.
 Students who meet the requirements all four years of high school wear a special cord with their graduation gowns.
 CJSF is an opportunity for middle school students to get in the habit of saving their report cards and completing applications using the point system after each trimester/semester.

 Membership is not automatic.
 Qualified students must reapply each trimester by the advertised deadlines.
-La Paz students who qualify and complete an application for two trimesters in 7th grade and the first two trimesters in 8th grade will receive special recognition in the 8th grade promotion ceremony program, as well as a gold seals on their promotion certificates.
+La Paz students who qualify and complete an application for two trimesters in 7th grade and the first two trimesters in 8th grade will receive special recognition in the 8th grade promotion ceremony program, as well as gold seals on their promotion certificates.
 Announcements will be made when applications are being accepted.
-Applications must be turned in by the advertised deadlines.
-Applications are available from English teachers and in the Counseling Office.
+Applications must be turned in along with a printed copy of the report card by the advertised deadlines.
+Applications are available in English classrooms and in the front office during the two week application windows.

-Students with questions/concerns should see or email (email@example.com) their counselor, Mrs. McCormick.
+Students with questions/concerns should see or email their counselor.

 There is no service hour requirement at La Paz, but students who choose to complete 20 hours of School Service will receive recognition at the end of the year.

 To receive the award, twenty hours are required of La Paz sanctioned school service.
 Announcements are made throughout the year as service opportunities are available.
-Examples include campus beautification, Esperanza birthday club, International Festival, music tutors, food service workers, etc. There are green "School Service" forms available in the office for students to use to keep track of their service.
+Examples include campus beautification, Esperanza birthday club, International Festival, music tutors, food service workers, School Site Council, WEB leaders, etc. There are green "School Service" forms available in the office for students to use to keep track of their service.

-Seventh grade students will be recognized during their community celebrations at the end of the year.
+Seventh grade students will be recognized by the principal at the end of the year in one of their classrooms.
 Eighth grade students will be recognized during the annual "Night of the Stars" 8th grade awards night at the end of the year.

 Are you looking for a tutor?